 This might hit a raw nerve for you…

-You’re an avid consumer of content of all different mediums?
+Are you an avid consumer of content from all different mediums?

 And it’s easy when you’re seeking spiritual guidance to become enthralled by all the possibilities that are opening up before you – especially at the beginning of your journey.

-Spiritual books, gurus, YouTube channel, celebrity figures all have an allure and promise the ‘Next Big Thing You Need in Your Life™’
+Spiritual books, gurus, YouTube channels, and celebrity figures all have an allure and promise the ‘Next Big Thing You Need in Your Life™’

 There’s no escaping spirituality has shifted from being a quaint little niche to being its own fully-fledged industry that’s separate from Health and Wellness.